lixun910/mac-dependencies/README.md

 ```

 #### Option: `search_dirs`
-One can specify a list of search dirs as an option to tell the program to search any missing dependencies:
+For missing dependencies, one can specify a list of search dirs as an option to tell the program to search any missing dependencies.

 Example:
 ```javascript